-Community Services’ middle school sports programs offer seventh and eighth grade students the opportunities to practice and compete in key sports in preparation for high school sport participation.
-Our instructors are experienced and skilled in teaching and coaching their sport.
-Students learn the value of competition and good sportsmanship.
+Community Enrichment’s middle school sports programs offer seventh and eighth grade students the opportunities to practice and compete in key sports in preparation for high school sport participation.

 Swimming/Diving